kristian-lange-tw/JATOS_docs_v3/pages/Write-Group-Studies-I-Setup.md

 ---
-title: Group Study Properties
+title: Write Group Studies I - Setup
 keywords: group, properties
 tags:
 summary: Lern how to set up a group study and the different ways in how to assign workers to groups.
 sidebar: mydoc_sidebar
-permalink: Group-Study-Properties.html
+permalink: Write-Group-Studies-I-Setup.html
 folder:
 toc: true
-last_updated: 28 Dec 2016
+last_updated: 13 Aug 2018
 ---

 (If you haven't already, we recommend that you try out some [example group studies](Example-Group-Studies.html).)